AIVolcanoLab/pyco2stats/docs/installation.rst

 Installing from PyPI
 --------------------

 The easiest way to install the latest stable release of pyco2stats is the following.
-In the anaconda or command prompt write and run, row by row:
+In the anaconda or command prompt write and run:

 .. code-block:: bash